rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

 # Sign a bundle with the CryptoCore

-**In this guide, you use the CryptoCore UART API to sign a bundle, do proof of work, and send attach the transactions to the Tangle.**
+**In this guide, you use the CryptoCore UART API to sign a bundle.**

 This guide walks you through the process of writing the following scripts:

 - **`create-unsigned-bundle.js`:** This script creates an unsigned bundle
 - **`generate-auth.js`:** This script generates a hexadecimal-encoded hash to authenticate the `signBundleHash` command on the CryptoCore
-- **`send_value_tx.sh`:** This scripts uses the CryptoCore to sign the bundle and send attach the transactions to th Tangle
+- **`send_value_tx.sh`:** This scripts uses the CryptoCore to sign the bundle and attach the transactions to the Tangle
 - **`add-signature-to-bundle.js`:** This script adds the signature to the bundle

 :::info:
-These code samples are also hosted on [GitHub](https://github.com/JakeSCahill/cryptocore-scripts).
+These code samples are also hosted on [GitHub](https://github.com/iota-community/cryptocore-scripts).
 :::

 :::warning: